 Your personal injury solicitor will help calculate the amount of compensation for future loss of earnings you might be entitled to.

-Please don’t hesitate to contact our team of professional advisers who can value your claim accurately without the need for a loss of earnings calculator.
-Additionally, if your claim is valid, you can be connected to a personal injury solicitor from our panel to begin the loss of earnings claim process.
+Please don’t hesitate to contact our team of advisers, who can help value your claim accurately.
+If they feel your claim could have a good chance of success, they might connect you with a personal injury solicitor from our panel to begin your loss of earnings claim.

 No matter whether you were injured at work or outside of it, if it was due to someone else’s negligence and they’d owed you a duty of care, you could claim.